17 Courtyards Around Perth Just Begging For A Few Wines With Friends

 The Old Laundry

 A bit of a hidden spot on Angove Street, while The Old Laundry has a lot of breakfast-faring fans it’s also a killer spot for an afternoon wine in their bright little courtyard.
-The solid selection definitely helps, plus they also make a mean Bloody Mary.
+2023 saw the venue undergo a freshen-up, with a new-look interior and reinvigorated menu – and luckily, they’ve kept the delightful courtyard!

 Little Way